pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/aws.md

 * `pulumi.user.login`: the login identifier of the user opening the environment
 * `pulumi.organization.login`: the login identifier of the organization

+When importing multiple environments into Pulumi IaC Stack Config, each environment is resolved separately.
+For example, if you import multiple environments into your Pulumi Stack with `rootEnvironment.name` attribute defined in all of them, then each `rootEnvironment.name` will resolve to the environment name where it is defined.

 The default format of the subject claim when subjectAttributes are not used is `pulumi:environments:org:<organization name>:env:<environment name>`

 {{< notes type="info" >}}

-We recommend using `subjectAttributes`.
 If you are integrating Pulumi ESC with Pulumi IaC, the default subject identifier of the environment will be `pulumi:environments:org:contoso:env:<yaml>`.
 The literal value of `<yaml>` need to be used and will be the same for all environments.
 Hence, for best security practices we recommend using `subjectAttributes`.
+If you want to set environment level or even granular permissions in your trust policy, then we recommend using `subjectAttributes` property

 {{< /notes >}}